 *Side Note: The RATP is the system of public transport in and around Paris, while the SNCF serves France and abroad.
-It is recommended that you buy at the airport upon arrival so that you can use the ticket to get into the center of Paris.

 The thing I love most about the Navigo pass is the feeling of being a local - pending you memorize which lines and stops you’ll need!

 You don’t need to buy individual tickets every time you step into a metro station, just pull out your card, scan, and walk through with the likes of the locals.

-The Navigo Pass pays for itself in savings, convenience, and feeling like a local!
+The Navigo Pass pays for itself in savings, convenience, and feeling like you belong!

 Want to explore Paris like a local?
 Book a one-on-one 60-minute consultation call to get all of your specific questions answered for your trip to Paris.